 Usually, the council will advise you to attempt to resolve this matter with your neighbour yourself before making any type of formal complaint.
-This is because your neighbour may not be aware that their beloved companion is causing you such a disturbance, and if you make them aware of the problem, they may be able to rectify it swiftly without any formal investigations being needed.
+This is because your neighbour may not be aware that their beloved companion is causing a disturbance, and if you make them aware of the problem, they may be able to rectify it swiftly without any formal investigations being needed.

-This advice seems reasonable, however, the problem is that it can be quite difficult to approach a neighbour about this subject, especially if you don't know your neighbour very well and can't judge what their reaction may be.
-Or, you do know them, and you know they adore their pet more than anything else in the world!
-You might also be afraid that what you have to say will come across the wrong way, and that your once friendly neighbour may become at war with you forever (or at the very least, start an argument with you while you're standing there at their front door and your other neighbours also overhear).
+This advice seems reasonable, however, the problem is that it can be quite difficult to approach a neighbour about this subject, especially if you don't know them well and can't judge what their reaction may be.
+Or maybe you do know them and know they adore their pet more than anything else in the world!
+You might also be afraid that what you have to say will come across the wrong way, and that your once-friendly neighbour may go to war with you forever (or at the very least, start an argument with you while you're standing there at their front door and your other neighbours are listening).

 The Dog Owner May Not Be Aware of the Problem

 Some people will make a formal complaint without speaking to their neighbour as they are too fearful to approach them.
 This might be understandable, but it might also cause greater distress for the dog owner who may not be aware of the problem their pet is causing you.
 It may come as a shock to them when they answer their door one day and are greeted by a government official.
 How would you like it?
 Others, due to the same worries, will just put up with the dog's barking and not say anything.